onnx/onnx/docs/IR.md

 There are two ways to leave an optional input or output unspecified: the first, available only for trailing inputs and outputs, is to simply not provide that input; the second method is to use an empty string in place of an input or output name.

 Each node referring to an operator with optional outputs MUST provide a name for each output that is computed and MUST NOT provide names for outputs that are not computed.

+Optional inputs and outputs of the above kind are referred to as _static-optional_.

+**IR-8 Version and Later**

+IR-8 introduced a new type-constructor to represent _dynamic-optional_ inputs and outputs, in addition to the earlier static-optional version described above.
+A dynamic-optional INT64 tensor is a distinct type from an INT64 tensor type.
+In contrast, a static-optional INT64 tensor does not have a distinct type, it has the same type as a INT64 tensor.
+The ops _Optional_ and _OptionalGetElement_ must be explicitly used to convert between the dynamic-optional type and the underlying non-optional type.
+The dynamic-optional allows for more expressiveness than static-optional.

 #### External Tensor Data